-Identity Governance & Administration (IGA) is commonly defined as “the policy-based centralized orchestration of user identity management and access control.
-Identity governance helps support enterprise IT security and regulatory compliance.”
-Or put into simpler terms, it’s putting in place a solution to ensure that the right people are getting access to the right things, at the right time.
-It sounds simple and it is- if you have less than 10 people in your organization.
+Identity Governance & Administration (IGA) is commonly defined as 'the policy-based centralized orchestration of user identity management and access control.'
+Identity governance helps support overall IT security and regulatory compliance.
+Put into simpler terms, IGA means leveraging the most intelligent and efficient path to mitigating identity risk in your business.

-The truth is that with the proliferation of devices, the ability to log on anywhere using VPN tools, and the increasing number of applications needed to do our jobs, this becomes a complex web of access that is hard to understand and even harder to work on.
+The truth is that with the proliferation of devices, the ability to log on anywhere using VPN tools, and the increasing number of applications needed to do our jobs, companies have a complex web of access that is hard to understand and even harder to manage.
 An IGA solution works with your Identity and Access Management (IAM) process to:

 - Automate workflows

 - Scale with your organization (no need to constantly replace or keep up)

 However, while this solution can be a complete game changer for organizations, it can be a big project with a substantial implementation period.
 So there are a few questions you should ask yourself before going down this road.

 #1: Is My Organization Big Enough for an Identity Governance & Administration Solution?